 • DF is the damping factor (unitless)

-• R is the resistance of the amplifier (ohms)
+• R is the amplifier’s output impedance (output resistance) (ohms)

-To calculate the damping factor, divide the impedance of the amplifier by the resistance of the speaker.
+To calculate the damping factor, divide the speaker/load impedance (Z) by the amplifier’s output impedance (R).

 What is a Damping Factor?

-The damping factor is a measure of an amplifier’s ability to control the back-and-forth motion of a loudspeaker’s cone.
-It is defined as the ratio of the amplifier’s output impedance to the speaker’s impedance.
-A higher damping factor indicates better control, which usually results in a tighter and more accurate bass response.
+The damping factor is commonly used as an indicator of an amplifier’s effective source impedance as seen by the loudspeaker, and how strongly the amplifier can electrically “damp” the motion of the speaker cone.
+It is defined as the ratio of the speaker/load impedance to the amplifier’s output impedance.
+A higher damping factor (lower output impedance) typically means the amplifier and cable resistance have less effect on the speaker’s electrical damping.
 It is an important parameter for audio enthusiasts and professionals when matching amplifiers with speakers.

 How to Calculate Damping Factor?